-The de-institutionalization of people with disabilities is a common goal for the whole of Europe.
+The de-institutionalization of people with disabilities is a common European goal.
 It is a complex and challenging opportunity and different countries are at varying stages in the achievement of this goal, including the partners in the project.

-While progress may vary, all countries recognize that the development of skills for independent life is a key factor for successful de-institutionalization.
+While progress may vary, all countries recognise that the development of skills for independent life is a key factor for a successful de-institutionalization.

 Independent life includes the knowledge and skills that a person needs to guide his/her life at home and within the community